saucelabs/sauce-docs/docs/basics/best-practices/handling-authentication.md

 Send(“mysupersecretpassword”)
 Send(“{ENTER}”)
 ```
-For Username and mysupersecretpassword, enter the authentication credentials required by the Windows host.
+For **Username** and **mysupersecretpassword**, enter the authentication credentials required by the Windows host.

-When you save the script, it will be an .au3 file, and you will need to compile it as an .exe file.
+When you save the script, it will be an **.au3** file, and you will need to compile it as an **.exe** file.
 Once compiled, you can use it as a pre-run executable with this desired capability call:

 ```js
 "prerun": { "executable": "http://url.to/your/executable.exe",